vxmm/finops-tech-challenge/README.md

 4. Verify that the file is in UTF-8 encoding.
 5. If possible, please ensure that the output directory is not in the same root directory of the files.

-For

 ## Further imporvements

 • Implementation of other prediction algorithms.

 • Load standard error messages and variables as separate files to improve readability.

-• Allow user to input path in the terminal.
+• Sanitize code according to PEP8 guidelines.

 • Support for non-UTF8 encoding.